MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Complete the form as follows:

     1. **Name**.
 Enter a name for the connection.
 You'll use this name in your bot in the `appsettings.json` file.
 For example, *BotTeamsAuthADv1*.
     1. **Service Provider**.
-Select **Microsoft Azure Active Directory (Azure AD)**.
-Once you select this, the Azure AD-specific fields will be displayed.
+Select **Microsoft Entra ID**.
+Once you select this, the Microsoft Entra ID-specific fields will be displayed.
     1. **Client id**.
 Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
     1. **Client secret**.
 Enter the secret that you recorded for your Azure identity provider app in the steps above.
     1. **Grant Type**.
 Enter `authorization_code`.
     1. **Login URL**.
 Enter `https://login.microsoftonline.com`.
     1. **Tenant ID**, enter the **Directory (tenant) ID** that you recorded earlier for your Azure identity app or **common** depending on the supported account type selected when you created the identity provider app.
 To decide which value to assign, follow these criteria:

-        - If you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft Azure Active Directory (Azure AD) - Multi tenant)*, enter the **tenant ID** you recorded earlier for the Microsoft Azure Active Directory (Azure AD) app.
+        - If you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft Entra ID - Multi tenant)*, enter the **tenant ID** you recorded earlier for the Microsoft Entra app.
 This will be the tenant associated with the users who can be authenticated.

-        - If you selected *Accounts in any organizational directory (Any Microsoft Azure Active Directory (Azure AD) - Multi tenant and personal Microsoft accounts, for example, Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
-Otherwise, the Azure AD (Azure AD) app verifies through the tenant whose ID was selected and exclude personal Microsoft accounts.
+        - If you selected *Accounts in any organizational directory (Any Microsoft Entra ID - Multi tenant and personal Microsoft accounts, for example, Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
+Otherwise, the Microsoft Entra app verifies through the tenant whose ID was selected and exclude personal Microsoft accounts.

     h.
 For **Resource URL**, enter `https://graph.microsoft.com/`.
 This isn't used in the current code sample.
     i.
 Leave **Scopes** blank.
 The following image is an example: